 Health Indicator Report of Alcohol Consumption - Binge Drinking

-NotesThe rates shown in the data table and on the line graph are crude rates, not age-adjusted.
+NotesThe rates shown in the data table and on the line graph report the mean values.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health